NASA-Openscapes/2i2cAccessPolicies/README.md

 ### How to archive old home directories (admin)

-To start, you will need to be an admin of the Openscapes Jupyter hub so that the `allusers` directory is mounted in your home directory.
+To start, you will need to be an admin of the Openscapes Jupyterhub so that the `allusers` directory is mounted in your home directory.
 This will contain all users' home directories, and you will have full read-write access.